-Since 2014 we have been able to support projects such as The Olive Ridley Project, Fauna & Flora International, SEE Turtles and HAkA which work to rescue turtles that have been caught in discarded fishing nets, build hatcheries for nesting mothers, patrol beaches against threats like egg poaching and promote sustainable practices among coastal communities where turtles live.
+Since 2014 we have been able to support projects such as The Olive Ridley Project, Fauna & Flora International and HAkA which work to rescue turtles that have been caught in discarded fishing nets, build hatcheries for nesting mothers, patrol beaches against threats like egg poaching and promote sustainable practices among coastal communities where turtles live.

 THE BANGKARU ISLAND MISSION

 Pacsafe has been collaborating with HAkA and Ecosystem Impact in order to protect the turtles on Bangkaru Island.
 Bangkaru is the largest intact primary-forest island remaining in Indonesia.

 We wanted to meet the people that work there everyday, see what is done and how we can improve it going further.